Updated: 5 days ago

 Often times, individuals with a dismissive-avoidant attachment style parent themselves and can come off as focused on meeting their needs only.
 They are inclined to distance themselves from others and often shut down their emotions and the emotions of others (Firestone, 2013).

 From a trauma perspective, dismissive-avoidant attachment style can be viewed as a defense mechanism or response from the nervous system.
-Attachment to others has been deemed unsafe and these individuals often times come from childhoods where they had to care for themselves even from a very young age.
-They often did not have their needs met as a child or were ignored.
-It has been learned that self-reliance is safest.
+Attachment to others has been deemed unsafe and these individuals often times come from childhoods where they had to care for themselves from a very young age.
+They often did not have their needs met, were ignored, treated as a burden or neglected by their caregiver.
+It is therefore interpreted by the child that self-reliance is safest.

-Fearful/avoidant (Unstable views of self and others) Van Buren, A.; Cooley, E.L.
+Fearful/avoidant or Disorganized (Unstable views of self and others) Van Buren, A.; Cooley, E.L.
 (Dec 2002): Often times, trauma survivors will find themselves identifying with this attachment style most.
 They desire and want close relationships, but ultimately fear being rejected or let down by others.
 They are often uncomfortable or unsure of how to connect with or rely on others.
-This stems from abuse taking place by a trusted individual.
-Fearful/avoidant attachment is also more common to develop if the child abuse was ongoing or chronic.
+This stems from abuse taking place by a trusted individual and the inner conflict of both needing and fearing their caregiver/s as a child (Clementine Morrigan, 2020).
+Fearful/avoidant attachment is also more common to develop if the child abuse and trauma was ongoing, chronic or throughout several developmental stages of the childs life.

 The deepest desire of those with fearful/avoidant attachment is connection to others, the deepest fear is that same connection.
 These individuals may want to cling to their partner to have their need for intimacy and safety met, however when their partner responds to that need, the individual will pull away due to fear of being hurt (Firestone, 2013).
 It feels like a confusing game of tug of war with one’s own needs and desires.